PRISHIta123/RAELN/README.md

 # Combined_Model_with_Reduced_Label_Dependency_for_Classification_of_Network_Intrusion_Malwares

-This repository contains the source code for the paper: A New Combined Model with Reduced Label Dependency for Malware Classification
+This repository contains the code implementation for the paper: A New Combined Model with Reduced Label Dependency for Malware Classification (Prishita Ray, Tanmayi Nandan, Lahari Anne, Kakelli Anil Kumar), accepted at the ICIIC Conference 2021.

 All code files are available under the ./src
 Associated plots are present under ./Plots